 When I heard his voice, it was a huge relief for me.
 I was able to finally come to terms with the office closure knowing that Nor is fine.
 That we, the IRC, took care of him—and henceforth, he will be able to chase his dreams like any other young man should.
 It turned all the pain, fatigue, emotion and disappointment around.
 It was very rewarding; it’s why I stayed with him until the very end.

 For a moment, I wish more Americans would have an open mind and just say hello and smile.
 And get to know their neighbors.

 Purest form of a friendship

 For a moment, I wish more Americans would have an open mind and just say hello and smile.
 And get to know their neighbors.
 We partnered with local church leaders who had zero knowledge of refugees.
 We were able to speak to strong conservatives and engage in a respectful conversation where we calmed their fears and lent an open ear.
 The IRC became the source of information—the voice and advocate for refugees and support for the community to enhance integration.

 I have heard from our volunteers [who say] that knowing refugees—going into their homes or inviting them to theirs—has been the most beautiful experience that they have ever encountered.
 In fact, it’s motivated them to become a voice and advocate.
 They want to let other American families know that they’re missing out on this beautiful, committed, dedicated friendship that you can have with a refugee family.
 It’s the finest, purest form of friendship you can find.

 Today, Amy remains dedicated to her work for the IRC.
-When the Garden City office closed, she offered to continue helping refugees in Wichita, Kansas.
-Amy has worked in humanitarian aid for more than 11 years and was recently featured on the weekly radio program This American Life, where she talked about the IRC’s resettlement program in Garden City.
+When the Garden City office closed, she continued to help refugees in Wichita, Kansas.
+Amy has worked in humanitarian aid for more than 11 years and was featured on the weekly radio program This American Life, where she talked about the IRC’s resettlement program in Garden City.